Behind the scenes on Colin From Accounts with stars Harriet Dyer and Patrick Brammall

 PB: Our exorbitant lifestyles, our decadent lifestyles.

-HD: Yeah, Paddy buys Cartier watches just to throw them at people.
+HD: Yeah, Patty buys Cartier watches just to throw them at people.

 PB: Yeah, I don’t keep them.